-What a Firewall Protects Your Company Against
+What Does A Firewall Protect Your Company Against

 A firewall is a program that sits between your computer (or network) and the internet.
 It works to protect you from hackers trying to access sensitive information, such as passwords and financial data.
 Firewalls do this by stopping any suspicious activity coming into your device or going out of it before they have the chance to mess with anything on there.

 It’s important to realize that not all firewalls are the same.
 Some focus on blocking certain types of incoming activity, such as viruses and spam emails.
 Others look at outgoing traffic more closely because many hackers try to get into your device through a downloaded file or email attachment.
-Firewall is an interesting area in cybersecurity because it works outside of your computer’s operating system.
+A firewall is an interesting area in cybersecurity because it works outside of your computer’s operating system.
 That means it can even protect you if your device is already hacked.

-Firewalls also work well in larger companies because they can keep track of all the devices connected to it, even if that device is a mobile phone or laptop (rather than just your desktop).
+Firewalls also work well in larger companies because they can keep track of all the devices connected to them, even if that device is a mobile phone or laptop (rather than just your desktop).
 If someone tries to hack into one of these items and you notice suspicious activity on the network firewall, you know for sure that the hacker came in through one of these devices.

-A distributed denial of service (DDoS) attack is one that floods a website with too much traffic.
+A distributed denial of service (DDoS) attack floods a website with too much traffic.
 This can cause it to go down, which means that users will not be able to access anything on there or possibly even get online at all.
 Firewalls work well against this type of attack because they are often set up behind the web server itself and keep track of how many requests for information are coming in every second.
 If any device starts sending more than expected, the firewall stops them before they become an issue!

-In fact, firewalls can stop these types of cyberattacks automatically without needing someone else’s help.
+Firewalls can stop these types of cyberattacks automatically without needing someone else’s help.
 The best ones have both automated and manual settings so you know for sure that your company is protected at all times.
 That way, you can go back to worrying about other important things in your business.

 Incoming traffic is analyzed to see if it contains viruses or any other type of malware.
 If so, that data will be blocked before reaching the device’s operating system and potentially causing damage.